|

 Just finished Proud owner

-Jimmy now uses the tractor for light work, road runs and exhibiting at shows.
+The owner now uses the tractor for light work, road runs and exhibiting at shows.

 The tractor is pictured below in a historic setting beside one of the farmhouses at the Ulster Folk and Transport Museum, Cultra, Co.
 Down.